 Helps Promote a Shiny Coat

 I originally developed these to add a little healthy fiber into my dog’s diet.
-I made these quick and easy pumpkin dog treats and I was surprised at the response.
-I didn’t expect him to love them.
-I thought he would just sort of tolerate them enough to eat them and get some much-needed fiber.
+And I was completely surprised at the response!
+At first, I thought my pup would just sort of tolerate them enough to eat them and get some much-needed fiber.
+I didn’t expect him to love them!

 There are just three simple ingredients needed for this dog treat.
 You probably even have most of these at home already!